 This is a weekly series that I’m hoping to help add some more relevance to the #FollowFriday (what’s this?)
-Twitter activity that originally started through Lijit’s own Micah Baldwin to help connect Twitterers with one another.
+Twitter activity originally started through Lijit’s own Micah Baldwin to help connect Twitterers.
 For this week’s selection, we’re jumping to the right coast of the United States to check out the awesome folks in the DC Metro/Mid-Atlantic region and why you should follow them.
 In case you didn’t know, the DC Metro corridor area has started to become a hub of tech innovation and some “may” consider it to be the Silicon Valley of the East.
-Here’s some folks making a difference.
+Here are some folks making a difference.

 I can’t believe that it’s taken me this long to call Peter out as a #followfriday.
 I’ve known Peter Corbett since I started working in Washington, DC almost 3 years ago and I consider him a great friend.
 Come to think of it, I believe that when I applied for a job at his former company, Blattner Brunner, I received a rejection email from Peter himself.
 What was that about?
 LOL!

 No, but seriously, the first time I met Peter was during a website project I was working on during a bidder’s conference for the RFP I was seeking vendors for.
 He communicated to me by email that his company would be withdrawing from consideration & after I said “No problem”, he hit me with another email inviting me to a web manager roundtable meeting.
 That’s the kind of guy Peter is.
 He’s always looking to connect people and help make friendships last.
 I’m thankful that I can turn to Peter for assistance and he’s done remarkably well for himself.

 Peter is responsible for the four iterations of Twin Tech that have brought the technology scene of Washington, DC together with the Northern Virginia Technology Council so we’re not all operating in silos.